baijum/selenium-python/source/getting-started.rst

 WebDriver offers a number of ways to find elements using one of the `find_element_by_*` methods.
 For example, the input text element can be located by its `name` attribute using `find_element_by_name` method.
-Detailed explanation of findind elements is available in the :ref:`locating-elements` chapter::
+Detailed explanation of finding elements is available in the :ref:`locating-elements` chapter::

           elem = driver.find_element_by_name("q")